 ‘Hey guys…Do we know what type of firearm it is?’
 Luke inquired.

 The senior officer shook his head.
 ‘We haven’t touched it yet.’
-He turned and gestured to the curb.
+He gestured to the curb.
 ‘It’s still down in that drain there.’

 ‘Who called it in…do we know…?’
 Luke asked.